openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This requirement holds true even if those verifiable presentations are embedded within a signed OpenID Connect assertion, such as an ID Token or a Userinfo response.
 This is required because verifiable presentations might be signed by the same holder but with different key material and/or the OpenID Connect assertions may be signed by a 3rd party (e.g. a traditional OP).
 In both cases, just checking the signature of the respective OpenID Connect assertion does not, for example, check the holder binding.

-Note: Some of the available mechanisms are outlined in section 4.3.2 of [@!DIF.PresentationExchange].
+Note: Some of the available mechanisms are outlined in Section 4.3.2 of [@!DIF.PresentationExchange].

 It is NOT RECOMMENDED for the Subject to delegate the presentation of the credential to a third party.

 #  Examples

-This section illustrates examples when W3C Verifiable Credentials objects are requested using the `claims` parameter and returned in a VP Token.
+This Section illustrates examples when W3C Verifiable Credentials objects are requested using the `claims` parameter and returned in a VP Token.

 ## Self-Issued OpenID Provider (SIOP)
-This section illustrates the protocol flow for the case of communication through the front-channel with SIOP.
+This Section illustrates the protocol flow for the case of communication through the front-channel with SIOP.

 ### Authentication request